n1ru4l/envelop/packages/plugins/generic-auth/README.md

 > By default, we assume that you have the GraphQL directive definition as part of your GraphQL schema (`directive @skipAuth on FIELD_DEFINITION`).

-Then, in your GraphQL schema SDL, you can add `@skipAuth` directive to your fields, and the `validateUser` will not get called while resolving that specific field:
+Then, in your GraphQL schema SDL, you can add `@skipAuth` directive to your fields, and the default `validateUser` function will not get called while resolving that specific field:

 ```graphql
 type Query {